 Treating Substance Abuse and Addiction

 At DBT Psychological Services of Long Island, we focus on decreasing your use with the goal of eventual abstinence.
 In individual DBT sessions, your behavioral patterns and triggers for use are identified.
 Daily monitoring of your urges to use; actual use of alcohol/drugs; any suicidality, and emotions are reviewed in each session.
 Behavioral chain analysis is used to identify vulnerability factors, prompting events, and potentially reinforcing responses in your environment for episodes of substance abuse.
 The individual DBT therapist is responsible for coaching alternative behavioral coping skills as well as maintaining your motivation and commitment to change.
 In weekly DBT Skills Groups, the focus will be on helping you learn the behavioral skills that will help you transform your life into one worth living.
 DBT Psychological Services of Long Island will help you develop and generalize mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness skills.
 Rather than living a life devastated by chronically avoiding overwhelming emotions via substance abuse, you will learn to tolerate and regulate your emotions while solving problems in daily life effectively and skillfully.
-Relapse prevention strategies will be discussed and taught in both individual therapy and weekly skills groups.
+Relapse prevention strategies and a program will be discussed and taught in both individual therapy and weekly skills groups.

 What are the most commonly abused drugs in the United States?